YashaPushak/GPS/README.md

 ### minimum_workers

 <table>
 <tr><td><b>Description</b></td><td>GPS must use at least two processes to run: the master process, which loops through each parameter checking for updates and queuing runs; and at least one worker process, which perform target algorithm runs.
 By default, GPS's master process will setup the scenario files and then wait until it has received a notification that at least one worker is ready to begin.
 GPS does not count any time while waiting towards its total configuration budget.
 This parameter controls the minimum number of workers that need to be ready in order for GPS's master process to start.
 Note that it does not place any restriction on the maximum number of workers.
 If you set this value to 1, you can still point an unlimitted number of workers to the same GPS ID and they will run.
 This parameter is only used when starting GPS.
-If some or all of the workers crash crash unexpectedly, the master process will continue running until it has exhausted its configuration budget (which may be never if the configuration budget is based on the maximum number of target algorithm runs).
+If some or all of the workers crash unexpectedly, the master process will continue running until it has exhausted its configuration budget (which may be never if the configuration budget is based on the maximum number of target algorithm runs).
 This must be a non-negative integer.
 The default is 1.</td></tr>
 <tr><td><b>Default</b></td><td>1</td></tr>
 <tr><td><b>Aliases</b></td><td><code>--minimum-workers</code>, <code>--minimum_workers</code>, <code>--minimumWorkers</code>, <code>--min-workers</code>, <code>--min_workers</code>, <code>--minWorkers</code></td></tr>
 </table>